 - "forceinline" - When the function is called with the "forceinline" pragma in a script resource, the YYC will compile the project with the script inline, rather than referenced.
 This will give a further processing boost, but care must be taken when using it as it will also inflate the final executable file size, especially if the in-lined code is large and/or used in multiple different places, as well as greatly increase the compile time.
 Note that this pragma is only valid when building using the YYC.

-- "global", "[gml code]" - The "global" pragma permits you to call some GML code before anything else and will execute the second GML string at a global scope, before the first room of the game executes.
+- "global", "[gml code]" - The "global" pragma permits you to call some GML code formatted as a string, at a global scope, at compile time, before the first room of the game executes.
 For example:

 - "PNGCrush" - The "PNGCrush" pragma will use the PNGCrush program on each texture created.
 Note that this can add significantly to the time that it takes to compile the game, so you don't want it on all the time, although it can make significant savings on final file size.